NordVPN vs ExpressVPN comparison in 2025

 VPN users recognize both NordVPN and ExpressVPN as excellent choices for streaming.
 While ExpressVPN offers great streaming capabilities and speeds with loads of servers to select from, NordVPN has a better value, being even faster and more secure.

-One thing I found that makes a significant difference for avid streamers is that ExpressVPN is a bit easier to navigate on Android TV and Fire TV compared to NordVPN.
+One thing I found that makes a significant difference for avid streamers is that ExpressVPN is a bit easier to navigate on Android TV and Fire TV than NordVPN.
 On the other hand, NordVPN’s apps aren’t complicated at all.
 It’s just that NordVPN doesn’t have a kill switch on these platforms, which is usually considered a downside for those who take security seriously.

 NordVPN vs ExpressVPN Netflix unblocking capabilities are similar – both services unblock Netflix US and Japan and other libraries.
-When testing, I managed to unblock more than 20 Netflix libraries with NordVPN and about the same number with ExpressVPN.
+When testing, I unblocked more than 20 Netflix libraries with NordVPN and about the same number with ExpressVPN.
 The same can be said about BBC iPlayer, YouTube, Amazon Prime Video, Hulu, Max, Disney+, and other streaming services.
 These excellent results remain even after separate November 2024 and January 2025 testing.

 I also liked that ExpressVPN and NordVPN allow streaming on all servers.
 So when you decide to watch your favorite show, you don't need to switch servers first.
 Most importantly, the speeds should be enough for HD or even 4K video quality.